-The acceptable hypothesis among scientists is that consciousness is produced in the brain, so if one is dead, and detectable brain activity ceases, they can no longer have any consciousness.
+The accepted hypothesis among scientists is that consciousness originates in the brain.
+Therefore, if one is dead and detectable brain activity ceases, they can no longer be aware of their surroundings.

-If this is the case, then why do we hear so many reports of out-of-body experiences (OBE) that people have during a near death experience (NDE)?
+If this is the case, why do we hear of so many reports of out-of-body experiences (OBE) that people have during a near-death experience (NDE)?

 Does our consciousness survive our death so that we continue in another realm, what many would call Heaven?

 We'll examine the mystery of the documented evidence available in the medical field, but I won’t offer any confirmation since I haven't found any conclusive evidence.